dEhiN/CourseraCourse--IntroductionToGitAndGitHub--PushLocalCommitsToGitHub/README.md

 # Purpose

-This is a forked repo created for the _Google IT Automation with Python_ program on Coursera.
+This is a forked repo created for the 3rd course of the _Google IT Automation with Python_ program on Coursera.

 # Google IT Automation with Python Professional Certificate - Practice files